November 8, 1847– Bram Stoker:

 Stoker moved easily in London’s high society.
 His buddies included the painter James Abbott McNeill Whistler and the Sherlock Holmes writer Sir Arthur Conan Doyle.
 Working for Irving, the most famous actor of the era, and managing one of the most successful theatres in London made Stoker a mover and shaker in London.
 He was dedicated to Irving and his memoirs show he idolized him.

-Stoker loved the USA and he was a frequent visitor.
-He met Presidents William McKinley and Theodore Roosevelt.
+Stoker loved the USA and he was a frequent visitor, meeting Presidents William McKinley and Theodore Roosevelt.
 He also met one of his idols, Walt Whitman.

 From all my research, it seems that Stoker was probably gay, or at least bisexual.
 Stoker was enamored of the openly gay Walt Whitman.
 They enjoyed an especially close relationship.
 Stoker was very involved in both the theatre and literary world so he knew many of the celebrities of his time.